-- When looking at a short-term view, the General Fund had an increase in Fund balance of \$17.0 million compared to \$6.2 million in the amended budget.
-The \$10.8 million improvement over budget was driven by total revenues exceeding the amended budget by approximately 7.1% primarily due to better than anticipated sales and use tax revenue, increased investment income, and total expenditures savings of approximately 11.4% throughout the organization, including transit fuel, labor and benefits due to vacant positions, vehicle maintenance expenditures (bus parts), general liability claims, insurance costs, and timing of capital projects. - When looking at a long-term view, the Authority had an increase in Net Position of \$21.9 million resulting in a total Net Position amount of \$172.0 million.
-This increase was driven primarily by investments in capital assets and construction in process, including completion of the Glenwood Maintenance Facility (GMF) Phase 2 expansion project, the start of the GMF Phase 3, 4, 5, and 7 expansion project, and the acquisition of the Rodeway Inn in Glenwood Springs for conversion into an employee housing complex. - The Authority's total ridership increased by approximately 33.7% from 3.2 million in 2021 to 4.2 million in 2022.
-The increase in ridership was primarily attributed to the reduction in constrained capacity and modified transit services due to the pandemic in 2021 versus 2022.
-One major component of the service plan was the reduced maximum capacity on buses to promote social distancing that was eliminated in June 2021.
-In 2022, no bus capacity restrictions were in place, allowing 100% seating capacity throughout the year.
-Although the Authority experienced an increase in ridership for the 2022 calendar year, levels remain approximately 22% lower than 2019 calendar year (pre-pandemic levels). - o Annual ridership on regional transit service and percentage changes were as follows: - Valley Service (Highway 82 Corridor) 2.3 million and +35% - Grand Hogback Service (I-70 Corridor) 144,400 and +86%. - Transit Operations' overtime for 2022 and 2021 was \$1.7 and \$1.3 million, respectively, resulting in \$399,000 increase.
+- When looking at a short-term view, the General Fund had an increase in Fund balance of \$7.5 million compared to \$3.7 million decrease in the final budget.
+The \$11.2 million improvement over budget was primarily driven by total revenues exceeding the final budget by 6.7%.
+The reason for the increased revenues was better than anticipated sales and use tax revenue and increased investment income.
+Additionally, there were total expenditures savings of approximately 3.6% throughout the organization.
+These expenditures savings included transit fuel, labor, benefits, and health insurance due to vacant positions, vehicle maintenance expenditures (bus parts), and general liability claims. - When looking at a long-term view, the Authority had an increase in Net Position of \$45.1 million resulting in a total Net Position amount of \$217.1 million.
+This increase was driven primarily by investments in capital assets and construction in process, including the ongoing Glenwood Maintenance Facility ("GMF") Phases 3, 4, 5, and 7 expansion project, 27th Street and SH82 underpasses project in Glenwood Springs, and purchase of twenty-four buses (18 replacements and 6 expansion). - The Authority's total ridership increased by approximately 14.3% from 4.2 million in 2022 to 4.8 million in 2023.
+Ridership continues to increase since the end of the COVID-19 public health emergency, with an 82% increase over 2020. - Annual ridership on regional transit service and percentage changes were as follows: - Valley Service (Highway 82 Corridor) 2.6 million and +14% - Grand Hogback Service (I-70 Corridor) 179,208 and +24%. - Transit Operations' overtime for 2023 and 2022 was \$1.9 and \$1.7 million, respectively, resulting in \$144,600 increase.
 Historically, the Authority faces challenges to attract, retain and maintain adequate staffing levels due to the seasonal nature of the region and high cost of living, which includes employee housing.
-During the pandemic, hiring and maintaining staffing levels challenges further increased the shortfall of bus operators.
-As a result, overtime for bus operators increased to maintain the Authority's service plan. - In 2022, the Authority experienced a 5.0% decrease in transit mileage, or 309,000 miles versus 2021.
-National shortage of qualified bus drivers, high cost of living in the Roaring Fork Valley, and employee housing issues resulted in reduction of services and decrease of mileage.
-Total transit fuel expenditures for 2022 and 2021 were \$2.3 and \$1.9 million, respectively; a net increase of approximately 24.2%.
+As a result, overtime for bus operators increased to maintain the Authority's service plan. - In 2023, the Authority experienced a 2.5% decrease in transit mileage, or 147,000 miles versus 2022.
+The overall national shortage of qualified bus drivers, high cost of living in the Roaring Fork Valley, and employee housing issues resulted in reduction of services and decrease of transit mileage.
+This provided an opportunity for the transit service plan to be optimized while maintaining peak directional service.
+Total transit fuel expenditures for 2023 and 2022 were \$2.7 and \$2.3 million, respectively; a net increase of approximately 14.6%.
 The increase in fuel expenditures is primarily due to the increased cost per gallon.
-The Authority continued to receive Alternative Fuel Tax Credits, receiving \$267,000 in 2022, compared to \$279,000 in 2021.
+The Authority continued to receive Alternative Fuel Tax Credits, receiving \$255,000 in 2023, compared to \$267,000 in 2022.